 b) Up-to-the month immediately before:

-• The person applies de-registration.
+- The person applies de-registration.

-• Is de-registered by the Commissioner.
+- Is de-registered by the Commissioner.

-A person who fails to apply for de-registration for VAT without any credible excuse is liable for a penalty of kshs 100,000 for every month or part of month.
+A person who fails to apply for de-registration for VAT without any credible excuse is liable for a penalty of kshs 100,000 for every month or part of the month.
 However, the penalty should not exceed kshs 1,000,000.

 3) Failure to Keep Records

-The tax laws require that every taxpayer must have records to supports their tax details.
+The tax laws require that every taxpayer must have records to support their tax details.
 Failure to keep, retain or maintain tax records for any reporting period for the time as specified in the Act attracts penalties as follows:

 a.
-10 % of tax payable or kshs 100,000 whichever is higher.
+10% of tax payable or kshs 100,000 whichever is higher.

 b.
 If there is no tax, the penalty is kshs 100,000.